THE RUTH GIBSON MEMORIAL AWARD

 Ruth Gibson attended most of the triennial conferences of the International Council of Women, held in various cities of Europe and the UK.
 She became a Vice-President of ICW and, when her term expired, was elevated to the Committee of honour.
 She was approached for nomination as President, but for a number of reasons, declined.

-Ruth Gibson initiated the purchase of NCW House in Adelaide, later to become the property of the NCW War Memorial Fund.
-Over many years she worked hard with her fellow trustees for the freehold of this property.
+Ruth Gibson initiated the purchase of NCW House in Adelaide, Over many years she worked hard with her fellow trustees for the freehold of this property.

 Government assignments for Ruth included appointment to the Rent Control Enquiry in SA (1951), representation of the Australian Government at the United Nations Status of Women’s Commission Meetings in Geneva (1956) and New York (1957), when she acted as Rapporteur.